Does Gemini Report to the IRS?

 Gemini Earn allows users to earn interest on their crypto holdings, but the IRS considers this interest taxable income.
 The interest earned through Gemini Earn is treated similarly to bank interest income, and users must report it as income on their tax returns.
 The fair market value of the interest at the time it is received determines the taxable amount.

-Gemini Earn participants should keep track of each interest payment and report it as part of their income.
-Using TokenTax can help automate the tracking and calculation of these earnings, simplifying tax season by providing clear documentation for each income event.
+Gemini Earn users must keep track of each interest payment and report it as income.
+TokenTax can help automate the tracking and calculation of these earnings, simplifying tax season by providing clear documentation for each income event.

 How do I report Gemini earnings?

-Reporting Gemini earnings involves categorizing different types of transactions, such as trades, interest income, and rewards.
+Reporting Gemini earnings involves categorizing transactions into types such as trades, interest income, and rewards.
 Each category has unique tax implications, with trading profits typically reported as capital gains or losses and interest and bonuses reported as ordinary income.
 To report these earnings accurately, you’ll need a complete record of all transactions made on Gemini.

 TokenTax simplifies the reporting process by allowing you to import your Gemini transaction history.
 Once imported, TokenTax organizes the transactions and calculates the appropriate tax for each event, providing you with a clear earnings summary to include on your tax return.